 - 6 to 10 cinnamon sticks

-- Pour immediately into a sealed pitcher or other container.
-Chop apples and add them along with the cinnamon sticks to the mixture.
-Add ice and ginger ale.
+- Pour spiced wine into two to three pitchers or glass carafes for storage, filling each only halfway.
+Add the apples and cinnamon sticks to the sangria mixture.
+Top off each pitcher with ginger ale.
 Cover and refrigerate for at least 24 hours.

 (Originally published on Inn The Kitchen, August, 31, 2009.
 Updated 2021)

 - Port and Tonics